-Receipts for transportation to doctors and No-fault exams should show the name of the company; date; the address from which you were picked up; and the address at which you were dropped off.
+Receipts for transportation to your doctors who treat you for injuries caused by your car accident and transportation to No-fault exams should show the name of the company; the date; the address from which you were picked up; and the address at which you were dropped off.

-After a no-fault application is filed, you will be required to be examined by the no-fault insurance company’s doctors.
+After a No-Fault application is filed, you will be required to be examined by the No-Fault insurance company’s doctors.
 The insurance companies refer to this exam as an IME or Independent Medical Exam.
-We refer to them as a no-fault exam because they really are not independent since the insurance company is paying the doctor to do the exam.
+We refer to them as No-Fault exams because they really are not independent since the insurance company is paying the doctor to do the exam.

-Most often, the no-fault insurance doctor will deny you further treatment.
-The IME doctor will usually deny further treatment by stating either that you have recovered from your injuries or that since you have not recovered after having received treatment for several months, further treatment will not help you.
+Most often, the No-Fault insurance doctor will deny you further treatment.
+The IME doctor will usually deny further treatment by stating either that you have recovered from your injuries or that since you have not recovered after receiving treatment for several months, further treatment will not help you.

 You are allowed to change the date of the examination only once.
 If you miss a rescheduled no-fault examination, you will be denied all medical benefits.

 There are several reasons why it is very important for you to go to the No Fault insurance physical, even if you will be denied further treatment.
 The most important is that your failure to appear at the examination can result in a denial of all your benefits.
 Additionally, while usually overlooked by many lawyers, we are usually able to use the No-Fault examination report to help your case.

 If you have been denied further treatment by the No-Fault insurance doctor after an IME (Independent Medical Exam-we call them No-Fault Insurance Exams or No Fault Insurance Physicals), you can now start submitting your medical bills to your health insurance company or Medicare.
 If you do not have any medical insurance, we can arrange for your doctor to get paid at the end of your case.

 No-fault medical examinations should not be confused with defense insurance medical examinations when you have a lawsuit.